-The fourth annual breakfast to celebrate, honour and bring awareness to the citizens of Lethbridge & District the “Famous Five” – Emily Murphy, Nellie McClung, Henrietta Muir Edwards, Louise McKinney and Irene Parly, petitioned the Privy council in England to have women legally considered ‘persons’ and become Senators.
+The fifth annual breakfast to celebrate, honour and bring awareness to the citizens of Lethbridge & District the “Famous Five” – Emily Murphy, Nellie McClung, Henrietta Muir Edwards, Louise McKinney and Irene Parly, petitioned the Privy council in England to have women legally considered ‘persons’ and become Senators.
 This event took place on Wednesday, October 12 at 7:00 AM in Anton’s Restaurant, Lethbridge Lodge.
 Speaker was Rachel Herbert.
 Rachel’s presentation was entitled “Ranching Women in Southern Alberta”

 On October 18, 1929, the Privy Council in England said YES to the petition.
 From this day forward Canadian women are now ‘Persons’ and can become Senators.
 October 18th is acknowledged nationally each year as Persons Day.

 National Initiative on Violence against Women: Through out the year, members donate feminine hygiene & laundry products to Harbour House, our local Women’s Shelter.

 We developed a CFUW resolution on Moratorium on the Oil and Gas Drilling /Fracking, and participated in local protests.
 We played a pivotal role in obtaining 12,000+ signatures on a petition against fracking within Lethbridge city limits.

 Advocating and working towards the Limitation of Child Poverty.

 Host a fund raising event for Scholarships and Bursaries at the University of Lethbridge.